-acreage of the newly incorporated Town, combined with the unrestricted plots in the original Town, left only 15 percent of the new Town subject to the restrictive covenants.
+The Town of Bethany Beach was officially incorporated in 1909.
+The municipal limits consisted of 750 acres including the original BBIC land (hereafter the original or "old-Town"), but expanded far beyond the 180 acre BBIC development.
+The expanded acreage of the newly incorporated Town, combined with the unrestricted plots in the original Town, left only 15 percent of the new Town subject to the restrictive covenants.

 Despite the restriction prohibiting commercial building ("no other than a dwelling or cottage shall be erected ..."), commercial development began in the 1920's on property subject to the covenants.
 This development included numerous inns, restaurants, drug stores, a bank, motels, a town hall, shops selling various items including food, clothing, gifts and novelties and other commercial businesses.
 Of the 34 commercial buildings presently within the Town limits, 29 are located in the old-Town originally developed by BBIC.
 Today, Bethany Beach has a permanent population of some 330 residents.
-In the summer months the population increases to approximately 10,000 people within the corporate limits and to some 48,000 people within a 4 mile radius.
+In the summer months the population increases to approximately 10,000 people within the corporate limits and restrained or enjoined in equity by the grantor, his heirs or assigns, or by any co-lot owner in said plan or other party injured by such breach."

+to some 48,000 people within a 4 mile radius.
 In 1952, the Town enacted a zoning ordinance which established a central commercial district designated C-1 located in the old-Town section.
 Holiday House is located in this district.

 Since El Di purchased Holiday House in 1969, patrons have been permitted to carry their own alcoholic beverages with them into the restaurant to consume with their meals.
 This "brown-bagging" practice occurred at Holiday House prior to El Di's ownership and at other restaurants in the Town.
 El Di applied for a license to sell liquor at Holiday House in response to the increased number of customers who were engaging in "brown-bagging" and in the belief that the license would permit restaurant management to control excessive use of alcohol and use by minors.
-Prior to the time El Di sought a license, alcoholic beverages had been and continue to be readily available for sale at nearby licensed establishments including: one restaurant 1⁄2 mile outside the Town limits, 3 restaurants within a 4 mile radius of the Town, and a package store some 200-300 yards from the Holiday House.
+Prior to the time El Di sought a license, alcoholic beverages had been and continue to be readily available for sale at nearby licensed establishments including: one restaurant /2 mile outside the Town limits, 3 restaurants within a 4 mile radius of the Town, and a package store some 200-300 yards from the Holiday House.